Skip to content

 sase bead create -t "Sub-task" --type "phase(beads-001)" # Create a phase under a plan

-sase bead list # List all issues
+sase bead list # List open and in-progress issues

 sase bead list --status=open # List open issues